 The policy options build on the following:

 - Demand scenarios: quantification of the demand for soil functions REPORT

 - Scenarios maps: visualising optimised scenarios where supply of soil functions matches demand REPORT

 - Schulte R.P.O., O’Sullivan L., Vrebos D., Bampa F., Jones A. and Staes J. (2019), Demands on land: Mapping competing societal expectations for the functionality of agricultural soils in Europe .
 Environmental Science and Policy, 100, 113-125. https://doi.org/10.1016/j.envsci.2019.06.011

-LANDMARK will use European databases to define sets of proxy indicators for the five groups of soil functions.
-These functions will be assessed across the same land-use x soil type matrix used in Pillars 1 and 2.
-This policy-oriented Pillar 3 will be led by Dr Arwyn Jones (European Commission DG JRC) and will include input from Pillars 1 and 2.
-This Pillar will have an intercontinental perspective, as it will work with the Chinese Academy of Sciences and the University of Sao Paulo to facilitate shared learning on a range of incentivisation programmes and implementation schemes for soil management.
+This policy-oriented Pillar 3 is led by Dr Arwyn Jones (European Commission DG JRC): Jan Staes and Dirk Vrebos (UA), Rogier Schulte (WUR), Lilian O’Sullivan (TEAGASC).
+The work includes input from Pillar 1 and Pillar 2 teams.
+This Pillar has an intercontinental perspective, as it involved the Chinese Academy of Sciences and the University of Sao Paulo to facilitate shared learning on a range of incentivisation programmes and implementation schemes for soil management.

 Led by Pillar 3 Leader Arwyn Jones (JRC ) in collaboration with Lilian O’Sullivan (Teagasc), Victoria Ballester (USP) and Gan Lin Zhang (CAS)

-Led by Pillar 3 Leader Arwyn Jones (JRC)
+Led by Pillar 3 Leader Arwyn Jones (EC JRC)